Regularized Zero-Variance Control Variates: Introduction

 One aim of this work is to develop derivative-based control variate methods which are inexpensive, effective and capable of handling higher dimensions than existing derivative-based methods.
-The novel methods that we develop are referred to as \textit{regularised} ZV-CV and they are based on extending to higher order polynomials and considering two types of regularisation: penalisation methods for linear regression and what we refer to as \textit{a priori} regularisation.
-The penalised regression approach to ZV-CV is motivated by showing that $\mathcal{L}_2$ penalised ZV-CV is equivalent to CF with a second-order differential operator and finite-dimensional polynomial kernel.
-Empirical results in Section \ref{sec:Examples} suggest that significant variance reductions can be achieved with regularised ZV-CV when $N<d$ or when the polynomial order is pushed beyond the limits of what standard ZV-CV can handle.
-We have developed an R package, \textsf{ZVCV} \citep{R_ZVCV}, which implements several derivative-based variance reduction techniques including standard ZV-CV, CF and regularised ZV-CV.
+The novel methods that we introduce are referred to as \textit{regularized} ZV-CV and they are based on two types of regularization: penalization methods for linear regression and what we refer to as \textit{a priori} regularization.
+Penalized ZV-CV allows higher order polynomials to be used than could be considered with ordinary least squares.
+This method is motivated by showing that $\mathcal{L}_2$ penalized ZV-CV is equivalent to CF with a second-order differential operator and finite-dimensional polynomial kernel. \textit{A priori} ZV-CV is most beneficial when $N < d$.
+Empirical results in Section \ref{sec:Examples} suggest that significant variance reductions can be achieved with \textit{a priori} ZV-CV when $N<d$ or with penalized ZV-CV when the polynomial order is pushed beyond the limits of what standard ZV-CV can handle.
+We have developed an R package, \textsf{ZVCV} \citep{R_ZVCV}, which implements several derivative-based variance reduction techniques including standard ZV-CV, CF and regularized ZV-CV.

-An important application area for ZV-CV and regularised ZV-CV is Bayesian inference, where Monte Carlo integration is commonly used.
+An important application area for ZV-CV and regularized ZV-CV is Bayesian inference, where Monte Carlo integration is commonly used.
 The use of ZV-CV and CF to improve posterior expectations based on samples from Markov chain Monte Carlo (MCMC) \citep{Metropolis1953} is well established (see e.g.\ \citet{Mira2013,Papamarkou2014,Oates2017a}).
 ZV-CV and CF have also been applied to the power posterior \citep{Friel2008} estimator of the normalising constant in an MCMC setting by \citet{Oates2016} and \citet{Oates2017a}, where they refer to this method as controlled thermodynamic integration (CTI).
-In this paper we go beyond existing literature and describe how regularised ZV-CV fits naturally into the context of sequential Monte Carlo (SMC) samplers \citep{DelMoral2006,Chopin2002}.
+In this paper we go beyond existing literature and describe how regularized ZV-CV fits naturally into the context of sequential Monte Carlo (SMC) samplers \citep{DelMoral2006,Chopin2002}.
 In doing so, we provide a setting where adaptive methods can easily be applied to the CTI estimator.
 A novel reduced-variance normalising constant estimator using the standard SMC identity is also proposed.